FloatingArrayDesign/FAModel/famodel/ontology/README.md

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
 Each line has a name that can then be specified as the MooringConfigID in the mooring systems section.
 Each line contains a list of sections that details the line section type and length.
 The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties).
-Additionally, each line has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
+Additionally, before and after each line section has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
+A connector is specified by using the key connectorType, while a line section is specified using the key type.
-This information allows the weight and buoyancy of the connections to be included in the model.
+This information allows the weight and buoyancy of the connections to be included in the model, and provides clarity on the location of the connector relative to different line sections.
+Shared lines may have a 'symmetric' key used to describe whether the provided line configuration is half of a symmetric line (symmetric: True) or a full line configuration (symmetric: False).If a connector is given as the last item in the section list for a shared symmetric line, it is assumed that the provided connector is located in the center of the line.
 There is also a True/False options for whether the section length is adjustable.

-Each configuration also has an attachment input.
-This attachment generally provides information on the platform connection.
-The attachment information includes a type, which could be fairlead or padeye.
-Additionally, the attachment specifies the x,y,z coordinates of the relative position on the platform.
-This is neccessary to account for the fairlead radius of a specific platform.
-The attachment coordinates are rotated, depending on the line heading in the mooring systems section.
+Note that line sections and connectors should be added to the sections list in order from end A to end B.

 ```yaml